Stand With Girls,

 Plan International Australia’s programs help all children thrive, and girls take their rightful place as equals.
 Without poverty, violence and trafficking.

-By educating girls, their families and communities on the dangers of trafficking, and putting protective measures in place, we can keep girls safe from the trauma that Hannah and Angela endured.
+By educating girls, their families and communities on the dangers of trafficking, and putting protective measures in place, we can keep girls safe from the trauma that Mala endured.

 Will you stand with us to help end trafficking and support girls to reclaim their life stories?